Vini2/PizzaProblem/README.md

 **Problem Statement:**<br>

-A group of students are studying for CS 4532 exam.
+A group of students are studying for an exam.
 The students can study only while eating pizza.
 Each student executes the following loop:
 ```
 while (true) {
      pick up a slice of pizza;